Best Cash Registers for Small Businesses in 2023

 There are two main types of cash registers: electronic cash registers (ECRs) and point-of-sale (POS) systems.
 ECRs provide the most basic functions—tallying sales, completing customer payments, printing receipts, and storing cash.
-However, as the global market for traditional cash registers declines and many major ECR providers have stopped manufacturing cash registers, most businesses get their cash register hardware from a POS software provider.
-This ranking includes both register types.
+However, the global market for traditional cash registers has declined, and many major ECR providers have stopped manufacturing cash registers.
+Most modern businesses get their cash register hardware from a POS software provider.
+This evaluation of the best cash register for small businesses includes both register types.

-- Square: Best touch-screen cash register for individuals, startups, and small storefronts
+- Square: Best touch-screen cash register for small businesses

-- Lightspeed: Best POS cash register for high-volume or multilocation retailers
+- Lightspeed: Best for high-volume and multi-location retailers

-- SAM4S ER-180U: Best portable cash register for mobile businesses and low-volume sales
+- SAM4S ER-180U: Best portable cash register for mobile and low-volume sales

 - SAM4S SAP-630R: Best electronic register for grocery and convenience stores